StydeNet/html/README.md

 ## Menu generator

-Menus are not static elements, you either need to mark the active section, translate items, generate dynamic URLs or show/hide options for certain users.
+Menus are not static elements, sometimes you need to mark the current section, translate items, generate dynamic URLs or show/hide options for certain users.

-So instead of adding a lot of HTML and Blade boilerplate code, you can use this component to generate dynamic menus styled for your current CSS framework.
+So instead of adding a lot of HTML and Blade boilerplate code, you can use this component to generate dynamic menus styled for your preferred CSS framework.

 To generate a menu simply add the following code in your layout’s template: